Starnodes2024/ComfyUI_StarNodes/web/docs/QwenImageStartSettings.md

   - Used with `use_nearest_image_ratio` for automatic aspect ratio detection
   - Node analyzes input image dimensions and selects the nearest predefined ratio

+- **model_override**: Optional MODEL input
+  - When connected, bypasses the Diffusion_Model selector completely
+  - Uses the provided model directly instead of loading from selector
+  - Useful for chaining nodes or using pre-processed models (e.g., with LoRAs applied)

 ## Outputs

 1. **model**: Loaded diffusion model (MODEL type)